rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 For the people of Israel and the sons of Levi shall bring the contribution of grain, wine, and oil to the chambers, where the vessels of the sanctuary are, as well as the priests who minister, and the gatekeepers and the singers.
 We will not neglect the house of our God. ^1039

 Now the leaders of the people lived in Jerusalem.
 And the rest of the people cast lots to bring one out of ten to live in Jerusalem the holy city, while nine out of ten remained in the other towns. ^1101

 And the people blessed all the men who willingly offered to live in Jerusalem. ^1102

-These are the chiefs of the province who lived in Jerusalem; but in the towns of Judah everyone lived on his property in their towns : Israel, the priests, the Levites, the temple servants, and the descendants of Solomon’s servants. ^1103
+These are the chiefs of the province who lived in Jerusalem; but in the towns of Judah everyone lived on his property in their towns: Israel, the priests, the Levites, the temple servants, and the descendants of Solomon's servants. ^1103

 And in Jerusalem lived certain of the sons of Judah and of the sons of Benjamin.
-Of the sons of Judah : Athaiah the son of Uzziah, son of Zechariah, son of Amariah, son of Shephatiah, son of Mahalalel, of the sons of Perez; ^1104
+Of the sons of Judah: Athaiah the son of Uzziah, son of Zechariah, son of Amariah, son of Shephatiah, son of Mahalalel, of the sons of Perez; ^1104

 and Maaseiah the son of Baruch, son of Col-hozeh, son of Hazaiah, son of Adaiah, son of Joiarib, son of Zechariah, son of the Shilonite. ^1105

 All the sons of Perez who lived in Jerusalem were 468 valiant men. ^1106

-And these are the sons of Benjamin : Sallu the son of Meshullam, son of Joed, son of Pedaiah, son of Kolaiah, son of Maaseiah, son of Ithiel, son of Jeshaiah, ^1107
+And these are the sons of Benjamin: Sallu the son of Meshullam, son of Joed, son of Pedaiah, son of Kolaiah, son of Maaseiah, son of Ithiel, son of Jeshaiah, ^1107

 and his brothers, men of valor, 928. ^1108

 Joel the son of Zichri was their overseer; and Judah the son of Hassenuah was second over the city. ^1109

-Of the priests : Jedaiah the son of Joiarib, Jachin, ^1110
+Of the priests: Jedaiah the son of Joiarib, Jachin, ^1110

 Seraiah the son of Hilkiah, son of Meshullam, son of Zadok, son of Meraioth, son of Ahitub, ruler of the house of God, ^1111

 and their brothers who did the work of the house, 822; and Adaiah the son of Jeroham, son of Pelaliah, son of Amzi, son of Zechariah, son of Pashhur, son of Malchijah, ^1112

-and his brothers, heads of fathers ’ houses, 242; and Amashsai, the son of Azarel, son of Ahzai, son of Meshillemoth, son of Immer, ^1113
+and his brothers, heads of fathers' houses, 242; and Amashsai, the son of Azarel, son of Ahzai, son of Meshillemoth, son of Immer, ^1113

 and their brothers, mighty men of valor, 128; their overseer was Zabdiel the son of Haggedolim. ^1114

-And of the Levites : Shemaiah the son of Hasshub, son of Azrikam, son of Hashabiah, son of Bunni; ^1115
+And of the Levites: Shemaiah the son of Hasshub, son of Azrikam, son of Hashabiah, son of Bunni; ^1115

 and Shabbethai and Jozabad, of the chiefs of the Levites, who were over the outside work of the house of God; ^1116